Grain Storage Temperature Monitoring

 Early detection of biological activity

 Grain spoilage often starts silently.
+It can happens within grain kernals making it difficult to detect.
 Insects, mites, and mold generate heat as they metabolize.
-A rise in temperature is usually the first sign of their presence—even before visual or odor cues appear.
+A rise in temperature is usually the first sign of their presence even before visual or odor cues appear.

 Hot spot detection